tae898/multimodal-datasets/README.md

 This is about extracting the featrues (e.g. face-features)

-* For facial features, you should run [the two docker containers](https://github.com/tae898/face)
+* For facial features, you should build [the two docker containers](https://github.com/tae898/face)
-* For visual features, you should run something.
+* For visual features, you should build something.
 I'll soon make them into docker containers.
-* For audio features, you should run something.
+* For audio features, you should build something.
 I'll soon make them into docker containers.
-* For text features, you should run something.
+* For text features, you should build something.
 I'll soon make them into docker containers.

 1. Install the python requirements by